yyalexlee/EastAsiaClimateExtremes/README.md

 >*T2M_e = T2M - thr; TP_e = TP - thr; SST_e = SST - thr*

+## Usage

+&nbsp;&nbsp;&nbsp;&nbsp;if codes given: how to read the data and to isolate/plot timeseries of specific grid point?
+&nbsp;&nbsp;&nbsp;&nbsp;how about adding a table describing example codes given?

 ### Codes for Data Processing and Visualization